kean/articles/2021-03-24-concurrency.markdown

   <source src="{{ site.url }}/videos/rate_limiter.mp4" type="video/mp4">
 </video>
 </div>

-Nuke only takes about **0.004 ms** (4 microseconds) on the main thread per request and about **0.023 ms** (23 microseconds) overall[^2], as measured on iPhone 11 Pro.
-Virtually unnoticeable.
-This is how the frameworks should be.

-[^2]: As measured after taking out system calls for decoding, processing, and download images.
-This is just Nuke "overhead".

 There isn't much to say about Pulse: [you can't have]({{ site.url }}/images/misc/m1.jpg) threading issues if you don't have threading.
 But when you need concurrency, it's notoriously hard to get it right.
 So what do you do?